12 August 2017

 Great Witley Church and Court, Worcestershire, WR6 6JT

 Witley Court and Gardens.
 These dramatic ruins take one back to an era of lavish house parties.
-The guided tour will enable us to learn the stories behind the people who once lived and partied here, from servants to royal visitors.
+The guided tour enabled us to learn the stories behind the people who once lived and partied here, from servants to royal visitors.
 Elaborate parterre gardens and monumental fountains lead to an enchanting woodland.
 In the 1890s fashionable society flocked to Witley Court, including the Prince of Wales later King Edward VII.
 What remains after the disastrous fire of 1937, destroying one of England's greatest country houses, is still impressive.